Cheppar/jewathu1/README.md

 - Air trransport is accessible at non functional Njoro Airstrip.

 ### Water and Sanitation
-- 88% of residents within Jewathu ward rated provision of water very poor.
+- 88% of residents within Jewathu, rated provision of water as very poor.
 - 82% of households in Jewathu have access to improved sanitation.
 - Majority use pit latrines for waste disposal, a health hazard in urban areas.
 - A consultant survey, states 55% of residents access water through vendors, while